About zoning bylaws

 Generally, appeals are not permitted in the following circumstances:

-- implement an alteration to the boundary of an "area of settlement" or the establishment of a new "area of settlement"
+• implement an alteration to the boundary of an "area of settlement" to include any land in the Greenbelt Area.

 When an appeal is made

-In cases of appeal, if a settlement has not already been reached, the OLT will hold a case management conference to discuss opportunities for settlement, such as mediation, and may hold a hearing.
+In cases of appeal, if a settlement has not already been reached, the OLT may hold a case management conference to discuss opportunities for settlement, such as mediation, and may hold a hearing.
 If a hearing is required, you may be given the chance to present your case.

 Appealing a local decision to the OLT is a serious matter.
 It can take time, effort and in some cases, money, for everyone involved.

-The tribunal has authority to make a final decision on the matter and will seek to make the “best” planning decision while making sure its decisions are consistent with the Provincial Policy Statement and conform with any applicable provincial plans and municipal official plans.
+The tribunal has authority to make a final decision on the matter and will seek to make the “best” planning decision while making sure its decisions are consistent with the Provincial Planning Statement and conform with any applicable provincial plans and municipal official plans.
 In making its decision, the OLT can allow or dismiss your appeal and repeal or amend the bylaw.

 Declaration of provincial interest